 Flutter applications

-Flutter is Google’s open source tookit to help create beautiful, responsive, and natively compiled applications for mobile, web and desktop.
+Flutter is Google’s open source toolkit for creating applications for mobile, web and desktop platforms.

 Getting started

-The following shows the entire snapcraft.yaml file super-cool-app, our simple template project:
+The following shows the relevant parts of the snapcraft.yaml file for a simple template project, my-flutter-app:

 confinement: strict